pilauria/simple-API/readme.md

-Simple app to learn how to Connect to an API with JavaScript
+Simple app to learn how to fetch data from API with JavaScript

 source: